platformio/platformio-docs/core/userguide/pkg/cmd_publish.rst

 .. option::
   --no-notify

-Do not notify by email when package is processed.
+Do not notify by email when a package is processed.
 The default behavior is to notify.

 .. option::
   --non-interactive

-Do not show interactive prompt.
+Do not show an interactive prompt.

 See Also
 --------